 Like the MDP, the CTP is a living document and will be kept current by reviewing, updating and amending it as required.
-Any changes to policies, maps or appendices in the CTP as proposed by Administration will require approval by resolution of Council.
-Amendments to the CTP may alsobe triggered by amendments to Amendments to the CTP will be undertaken in accordance with Section 1.5 of the MDP.
+Amendments to the CTP will be undertaken in accordance with Section 1.5 of the MDP.

 1.8 Implementation